Monica (automobile): Development history and prototypes

 Lawrence delivered chassis #3 to Vignale's carrozzeria, and they completed the body in steel.
-While prototype #3 was a significant improvement the Tastevins were not yet entirely satisfied with its appearance.
+While prototype #3 was a significant improvement, the Tastevins were not yet entirely satisfied with its appearance.
 Performance of this car was also disappointing due to it being between 200 kg and 250 kg overweight.
-By way of explanation Lawrence drilled a hole into the scuttle.
+By way of explanation, Lawrence drilled a hole into the scuttle.
 The drill penetrated 0.5 in of lead.
-Vignale, in the meantime, sold his company to DeTomaso in December 1969 and died three days later in an automobile accident while driving a Fiat.
+Vignale, in the meantime, sold his company to DeTomaso in December 1969 and died three days later in an automobile accident.

-During the May 1968 events in France, Tastevin decamped the entire staff of CFPM to Geneva and tasked Lawrence to keep the Monica project going.
+During the May 1968 protests in France, Tastevin decamped the entire staff of CFPM to Geneva and tasked Lawrence to keep the Monica project going.
 Tastevin provided Lawrence with funding to find sub-contractors to build cars in England.
-Lawrence approached Jensen, who he knew were already building cars for Sunbeam, Volvo and Austin-Healey as well as their own C-V8s and Interceptors.
-Jensen was not set up to produce the body panels though.
-Panels for their other assembly contracts came from outside of the company.
+Lawrence approached Jensen Motors, who he knew were already building cars for Sunbeam, Volvo and Austin-Healey as well as their own C-V8s and Interceptors.
+Jensen was not set up production of the body panels though, as panels for their other assembly contracts came from outside of the company.
 Lawrence took prototype #3 and went looking for someone to provide the panels.
 He found a company named Airflow Streamline in Luton that specialized in producing aluminum cabs for trucks.
 Airflow only asked for a complete set of engineering drawings, a chassis and the number of body panels that Lawrence would require.
 Chassis #4 and #6 were delivered to Airflow Streamline and Rascanu was installed there to supervise the production of the necessary drawings.

-Another sub-contractor would be needed to supply the engines.
-Two possibilities presented themselves.
-One was Coventry Victor, and the other was Rolls-Royce.
+Lawrence also needed another sub-contractor for suppling the engines.
+One option was Coventry Victor, and the other was Rolls-Royce.
 Lawrence had heard that Rolls-Royce had recently idled one of their production facilities due to the loss of a contract and might be interested in taking on the Martin V8 project.
 Lawrence met with representatives from Rolls-Royce, who were fascinated by the small size of the Martin V8 and intrigued by the forked connecting rods so reminiscent of those in Rolls-Royce's own Merlin.
-Rolls-Royce subsequently won another defense contract which would reactivate the previously idled plant and bowed out of negotiations.
-Lawrence went back to Coventry Victor.
+Rolls-Royce subsequently won another defense contract which would reactivate the previously idled plant and bowed out of negotiations, so Lawrence went to Coventry Victor.

-In the intervening time things had settled down in Paris, and Tastevin wanted to move the project along quickly.
-Chassis #5 was sent to the factory in Balbigny while Lawrence set about establishing a machine shop at LawrenceTune Engines able to produce the engines as well.
-Problems with castings coming from a company called Birmingham Alloys prompted Lawrence to have Tastevin search his contacts in the French aluminum industry for an alternative supplier, settling on a company called Montupet.
+In the intervening time, things had settled down in Paris, and Tastevin wanted to move the project along quickly.
+Chassis #5 was sent to the factory in Balbigny while Lawrence established a machine shop at LawrenceTune Engines that would be able to produce the engines as well.
+Problems with castings coming from their aluminium manufacturer, Birmingham Alloys, prompted Lawrence to have Tastevin search his contacts in the French aluminum industry for an alternative supplier, settling on a company called Montupet.